Doppelgänger

 What is it?

-Doppelgänger is an interactive application I built to identify and help eliminate duplicated code in Java applications.
+Doppelgänger is an interactive application I built together with my partner at university, to identify and help eliminate duplicated code in Java applications.
 It combines backend AST (Abstract Syntax Tree) analysis with visual exploration tools to make code clone detection both thorough and actionable.

 The tool analyzes both local projects and those hosted on public Git repositories, providing an interactive interface to explore detected clones and work toward refactoring them.